 - 1. Any amendments to these Regulations will, after discussions with the Faculty Council and course committee, be confirmed by the Faculty Board in a separate decree. - 2.
-An amendment to these Regulations shall not apply to the current academic year, unless it may reasonably be assumed that the amendment will not harm the interests of students. - 3.
-In addition, an amendment may not influence the following to the detriment of students: - an approval issued within the meaning of Article 2.3 - any other decision taken within the meaning of these Regulations concerning a student.
+An amendment to these Regulations does not apply to the current academic year, unless it may reasonably be assumed that the amendment will not harm the interests of students.

+3. An amendment may not harm the interests of students by affecting decisions taken by the Board of Examiners within the meaning of these Regulations.